The Steklov Spectrum of Spherical Cylinders: Outline of the Proof of thm:main Main Theorem

-The three main steps of the proof are: \begin{itemize} \item Use separation of variables to characterise the eigenvalues as roots of transcendental equations (\Cref{section:Eigenfunctions-Eigenvalues}).
-Partition the eigenvalues into \enquote{transversely localised} and \enquote{radially localised} sets. \item Express the count of transversely localised (\Cref{section:lattice-point-bessel}) and radially localised (\Cref{section:lattice-point-mod-bessel}) eigenvalues as a weighted lattice point count in some domain and approximate this domain. \item Approximate the weighted lattice point counts using Euler-Maclaurin and Van der Corput's method (\Cref{section:lattice-point-count-approx}). \end{itemize} In more detail, note that \(\partial \Omega\) is piecewise smooth, with smooth components denoted
+The three main steps of the proof are: \begin{itemize} \item Use separation of variables to characterise the eigenvalues as roots of transcendental equations (\zcref{section:Eigenfunctions-Eigenvalues}).
+Partition the eigenvalues into \enquote{transversely localised} and \enquote{radially localised} sets. \item Express the count of transversely localised (\zcref{section:lattice-point-bessel}) and radially localised (\zcref{section:lattice-point-mod-bessel}) eigenvalues as a weighted lattice point count in some domain and approximate this domain. \item Approximate the weighted lattice point counts using Euler-Maclaurin and Van der Corput's method (\zcref{section:lattice-point-count-approx}). \end{itemize}

+\begin{remark} By radially localised it is meant that the eigenfunctions exponentially decay as \(r \to 0\), and exhibit wave like structure in the remaining dimensions, i.e. waves are localised on the \enquote{sleeve} of the spherical cylinder.
+Similarly, transversely localised means that the eigenfunctions exponentially decay as \(z \to 0\) and exhibit wave like structure in the remaining dimensions, i.e. waves are localised to the \enquote{ends} of the spherical cylinder. \end{remark}